katurov/NEMA17_stepper_module/README.md

 }
 ```

 Where `PORTB` is byte from [port manupulation](https://www.arduino.cc/en/Reference/PortManipulation) of Arduino.
+BTW, `delayMicroseconds(650)` is the minimum for my version of NEMA and a powersource (note that more power (A) will alliw you for faster switching); you should determine this number in your particular case.